CHERIoT-Platform/cheriot-demos/smartmeter/cheriot/README.md

 These shared objects all contain futex words used as version identifiers and update-in-progress flags, so it is possible to get stable reads of their contents and to wait for updates.

+## Building The CHERIoT Bits

+The build proceeds via the familiar CHERIoT-RTOS `xmake` system.

+### Overriding Source Dependencies

+By default, the build will use the RTOS and network stack submodules of the containing repository.
+You can use a different RTOS source tree by setting the ``CHERIOT_RTOS_SDK`` environment variable.
+Similarly, a different network stack source tree can be called for with ``CHERIOT_NETWORK_STACK``.

+### Non-Default MQTT Broker

+By default, the device will use `test.mosquitto.org` as the broker, and the build expects the file named `mosquitto.org.h` to hold the appropriate TLS X.509 trust anchors.
+These, respectively, can be overridden with the `--broker-host` and `--broker-anchor` options to `xmake config`.

+### Static Device Identifier

+Left to its own devices, the demo will generate a random 8-character identifier for itself.
+This can instead be baked into the firmware by passing `--unique-id` to `xmake config`.
+The value must be exactly 8 ASCII alphanumeric characters (`[A-Za-z0-9]`).

 ## Running

 Most MQTT messages are composed of space-separated integers,